LiteCode/SwiftDI/README.md

 # SwiftDI
-SwiftDI it's a tool for Dependency Injection using  `@propertyDelegate`.
+SwiftDI it's a tool for Dependency Injection using  `@propertyWrapper`.
 Right now SwiftDI is alpha version. **Be careful!**

 SwiftDI works with Swift 5.1 only and SwiftUI.